 2. Ensure Data Integrity

-Data integrity is extremely important for building HIPAA-compliant mobile apps and otheк software solutions.
+Data integrity is extremely important for building HIPAA-compliant mobile apps and other software solutions.
 The use of encryption technologies and secure communication channels allows health apps to protect sensitive data.
 They ensure that, even if a breach occurs, confidential information is safe because it can’t be decoded and read.

-In addition to applying secure HTTPS connection and SSL/TLS protocols, it’s vital to transfer PHI following Healthcare Messaging Standards like HL7, FHIR, CDA, DICOM, etc. Keep in mind that data should be protected during both storage and transfer.
+In addition to applying secure HTTPS connections and SSL/TLS protocols, it’s vital to transfer PHI following Healthcare Messaging Standards like HL7, FHIR, CDA, DICOM, etc. Keep in mind that data should be protected during both storage and transfer.

-4. Remove PHI from Push Notifications
+3. Remove PHI from Push Notifications

-As one of the features of your medical app, you may want to incorporate push notifications.
+As one of the features of your healthcare app, you may want to incorporate push notifications.
 In this case, consider excluding PHI from them.
 Even when the phone is locked, the data may appear on the screen and be visible publicly.

 Similarly, don’t mention any sensitive data in messages or emails unless consent is given by a user.
 It might happen that not all communication channels are encrypted, thus medical and other personal information can be easily compromised.